 - Gain an understanding of health and safety, welfare and environmental issues

-- Your legal responsibilities which on a construction site
+- Your legal responsibilities as a first-line manager on a construction site

 - What are good and bad practices and how to respond to these